h0ryz0n/chuwi/README.md

 # chuwi
-Chuwi tablet hacks for modern distros attached all sources
+Chuwi tablet hacks for modern distros, working on my old Vi10 attached all sources
+thanks for all original authors/posters and their work

 BOOTLOADER PROBLEM [SOLVED]